IMDB-2-0/CS497-B/docs/P1_README.md

 ## Project Idea and Technologies
 Our project idea is a movie recommendation system that will consist of a front-end, back-end, database, and containerization tools.

-Databases: We are undecided between using Postgres or MongoDB.
+Databases: The databases will be used to store user credentials and their movie ratings.
+We are undecided between using Postgres or MongoDB.
 However, MongoDB will likely help maximize our project's scalability because it supports sharding and load-balancing.

 Back-end: We are going to use flask for the backend because the movie recommender system will be Python-based.
 We may however use express and typescript as well for the backend.